axixkristou/agile-pheromind/01_AI-RUN/15_Optimize_Workflow_Suggestion.md

 # Workflow: AgilePheromind System Optimization Suggestion (15_Optimize_Workflow_Suggestion.md)

 **Objective:** Analyze performance metrics, operational history, and `memoryBank` structure of the AgilePheromind system to identify bottlenecks, inefficiencies, or areas for improvement.
 The system must propose concrete and justified English optimizations (with "chain of thought") for `01_AI-RUN/*.md` scripts, agent definitions in `.roomodes`, or Scribe's interpretation logic in `.swarmConfig`.
-The final report for the user/admin is provided in `currentUser.lastInteractionLanguage`.
+The final report summary for the user/admin is provided in `currentUser.lastInteractionLanguage`.

 **Key AI Agents:** `🧐 @uber-orchestrator` (UO), `✍️ @orchestrator-pheromone-scribe` (Scribe), `@workflow-optimizer-agent`, `@swarm-monitor-agent` (can provide input data).